Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/session.rst

 * *MyAgent* is the user created agent
 * *environment* is the PrimAITE environment
 * *max_steps* is the number of steps in an episode, as defined in the config_[name].yaml file
-* *num_episodes* is the number of episodes in the training session, as defined in the config_main.yaml file
+* *num_episodes* is the number of episodes in the session, as defined in the config_main.yaml file
 * the *.learn()* function should be defined in the user created agent
 * the *env.close()* function is defined within PrimAITE
 * the *save_agent()* assumes that a *save()* function has been defined in the user created agent.
 If not, this line can be ommitted (although it is encouraged, since it will allow the agent to be saved and ported)